anonymousthing/Broker/README.md

 A broker server for the nodejs implementation of the iLab Shared Architecture

+For more information, please see the [instruction manual](http://www.samuco.net/ilab/manual.pdf)

 ###Purpose
 The new service broker provides a vastly different service from the original MIT broker.
 All student interaction, such as authentication and client software, has been moved into a separate service (see [Agent](https://github.com/ShadovvMoon/Agent)).
 The new purpose of a service broker is to bridge communication between JSON and SOAP (for legacy MIT batched lab servers).